-As much as we’d like relationships to be all sunshine, rainbows and roses, the ugly truth is that couples fight.
-And fighting with the one you love isn’t just upsetting, it can be downright traumatic.
-The good news is that the arguments you’re having with your sig-o are probably the same arguments everyone else is having.
+Couples fight.
+That’s just a fact.
+When there’s skin in the game, mutual love and affection and mutual interests (financial, personal, whatever), there will be disagreements.
+As much as we’d like relationships to be all sunshine, rainbows and roses, the ugly truth is that you and your partner will always have your share of fights (and, ideally, make-ups).
+And, let’s be real: Fighting with the one you love isn’t just upsetting, it can be downright traumatic.
+The good news is that the arguments you’re having with your partner are probably the same arguments everyone else is having.
 And they’re not only normal, they can even be healthy.

-Fighting healthy?
+Can fighting really ever be healthy when it sucks this much?
 You’re probably scoffing.
-Yes, it can be, if it doesn’t get out of control and you’re not at each other’s throats all the time.
-It means that you’re communicating and airing your differences.
+Yes, it can be, if it doesn’t get out of control and you’re not at each other’s throats all the time and when you’re fighting to resolve a conflict rather than to inflict something on your partner, hold them accountable for things beyond the immediate argument (i.e. fighting about “the dishes” when you’re mad about them forgetting about date night plans).
+A conflict resolution argument means that you’re communicating and airing your differences.
 And both of those things are vital for a successful relationship.

 Every couple under the sun argues about money, so if that’s one of the touchy subjects in your relationship, you’re certainly not alone.
 But don’t let it ruin everything, say experts.
 “All couples have differences about money,” says Tina B. Tessina, Ph.D., a licensed psychotherapist and the author of Money, Sex and Kids: Stop Fighting About the Three Things That Can Ruin Your Marriage.
 “One likes to spend, one saves.
 Instead of fighting about money differences, which can seriously damage your marriage, just turn it into a business discussion.
 What do you want, what do I want?
 How can we both have at least some of what we want?
 Do the math, make the budget, resolve the differences.”